Juvenile Idiopathic Arthritis - What Happens

 juvenile idiopathic arthritis (JIA) is unpredictable,

 clear reason.
-Eventually the pattern of symptoms becomes more predictable.
-In
+Over time, the pattern of symptoms becomes more predictable.
+Most

 children have good and bad days.

 Of all children who have JIA, 3 or 4

 out of 10 children will have long-term disability.1